-This section describes what climate changes are occurring in different parts of the province.
-It also summarizes projects CAI has carried out to increase agricultural resilience.
+This section describes the climate changes occurring in different parts of the province and summarizes projects CAI has implemented to increase agricultural resilience.

 The diversity of agriculture production in BC reflects the province’s variable geology, climate and topography.